The Ultimate Guide to Credit Card Churning in Canada

 Taking out any type of credit has the ability to positively or negatively affect your credit score.
 In the case of credit card churning, one factor that can positively affect your credit score is the increased amount of credit available to you.

 When you apply for new credit cards, you increase your available credit, which can reduce your credit utilization ratio.
-This ratio compares the amount of credit you are using to the amount of credit you have available, and a lower credit utilization ratio generally results in a higher credit score.
+This ratio compares the amount of credit you are using, which is your balance owing, to the amount of credit you have available.
+A low credit utilization ratio means you owe very little compared to how much you could borrow, and generally results in a higher credit score.

 On the other hand, there are also negative credit score impacts to consider when credit card churning.
 For instance, each time you apply for a credit card, a hard inquiry is added to your credit report.
 Too many hard inquiries in a short time period can have a negative impact on your credit score.